Starting Over at 40: A Roadmap from Zero to Hero

 • Sell possessions you don’t need anymore.

 • Move somewhere cheaper – it may seem insane, but you can live on $7,000/year in Thailand.
-If you’re not earning anything while you build a business or learn new skills, why pay first-world living expenses?
+Why pay first-world living expenses if you’re not earning anything while you build a business or learn new skills?

 • Stop subscribing! – How many subscription services do you pay for each month?
 Could you live without them?